Privacy Policy

 10. Changes to this Privacy Policy

 We may update this privacy policy from time to time.
 The current version will always be available on our website.
-In the event of material changes, we will inform you in an appropriate manner.
 If you have any further questions, feel free to contact us at gdpr@skigroup.dk.